 - Using the same pan and burner add a TBS of oil to the pan.
 Form the ground sausage into patties and place on the skillet.
 Cook for 2-3 minutes, till the bottom is browned, and flip.
 Remove from the burner when browned on the other side and fully cooked.
 Divide sausage patties between bowls.

-- In a large non-stick pan add 1 tsp bacon grease and melt over med-high heat.
+- In a large non-stick pan add 1 teaspoon bacon grease and melt over med-high heat.
 Crack one of the eggs into a small bowl (this helps reduce the risk of egg shell in the egg) and then pour that egg into the hot pan.
 Repeat this with the other eggs and turn the burner to low.
 Cook until the white is mostly firm, 2-4 minutes, then flip.
 Cook for another minute for a runny yolk or cook longer for a solid one.
 Repeat this with the remaining eggs then add them to the bowls.

 - Serve with optional green onions on top.